AntidoteDB/antidote_aql/README.md

 This image starts an AntidoteDB server
 (uses [this](https://hub.docker.com/r/pedromslopes/antidotedb/) image) on background and runs an AQL instance of top.
+Strictly speaking, AQL and AntidoteDB represent a single system, where AQL communicates with AntidoteDB via local calls.

 This is the recommended way of running AQL, at least for single-client use.

 ### Rebar3
-This project can also be installed "manually" through rebar3.
+This project can also be installed "manually" through Rebar3.
 In order to do so, clone this repository and checkout this branch:

 ```